-What Are Property Liens?
+What are Property Liens?

-As a real estate professional, it’s essential to have a solid understanding of property liens.
 Liens are legal claims against a property that serve as security for the repayment of a debt or an obligation.
 They can affect the transfer of property ownership and have significant implications for both buyers and sellers.

 General Liens vs. Specific Liens

-When it comes to property liens, there are two main categories to consider: general liens and specific liens.
-But what’s the difference?
-General liens apply to all of a person’s properties and are typically associated with a court judgment.
-Specific liens, on the other hand, are tied to a particular property and often arise from an agreement contract.
+General liens apply to all a person’s properties and are typically associated with a court judgment.
+On the other hand, specific liens are tied to a particular property and often arise from an agreement contract.

 Voluntary Liens vs. Involuntary Liens